4.4.7. Enzyme Kinetics: The Michaelis-Menten Mechanism#

 Here we consider fitting MM parameters using either the Lineweaver-Burk linearization or non-linear regression.
 Which method is better?
 To investigate this, we generate a set of fake data using a known \(K_m\) and \(v_{max}\) and then fit the data using both approaches.

-Below is a piece of code that will generate a fake data set for initial concentrations of \(1, 2, 5, 10, 20\) mM.
+Below is a piece of code that will generate a fake data with random error (a fractional noise around the true value) set for initial concentrations of \(1, 2, 5, 10, 20\) mM.
 We will use Michaelis-Menten parameters of

 Show code cell source